 Then there is my father-in-law who still has night terrors but who raised his children in a foreign land as refugees and brought my husband to me.

 So in our hatred of the evils of war, we must not forget that their are people involved, on bothsides.
 I remember going to Paris in college and studying the “Lost Generation” so named because there were literally areas in Europe where a whole generation of young men had been wiped out.
 Think about what that means, I don’t really know what it means honestly, I can’t imagine it, I can’t imagine living through a war.
 Today I see houses with blue stars in the window marking that house as a place where a member is missing, serving overseas and the yellow stars that mean they will never return and I know today is about compassion, remembering, appreciation.
 We are not untouchable.

 I hope you don’t mind me sharing a bit more of our agricultural course work with you.
 The best part was always field trips anyway and as an adult I love meeting new and interesting people.

 Paul Otten definitely meets that criteria.
 Born in Brazil to a German dad and Minnesotan mom he says he was born on the farm that introduced soybeans to the country.
-He now manages tinidazole (tindamax) over the counter near Hugo and he is 70 “years young”.
+He now manages Natura Farms near Hugo and he is 70 “years young”.
 The farm is unique in the fact that it is owned by a faith based private school in St. Paul that wanted a very practical way to impact health and leave a legacy of sustainable agriculture.
 So they bought a farm in the early 1980s.
 Still to this day it is managed by all volunteer labor.
 Otten admits it can be difficult to arrange on that but well worth it.

 We met him this week to hear more about soil fertility.
 I will spare you the scientific stuff but as Otten says, human health and the health of society as a whole is made of building blocks.
 A good foundation is needed for a strong structure and for human health that foundation is the soil.